-Regional Municipa lity of Waterloo Incentive Tool Name: Region of Waterloo Reurbanization Community Improvement Plan (RRCIP) Status: Effective August 1, 2019 Duration/Expiry: duration of by-law, subject to five-year review Geography Description Criteria / Requirements KPIs Regional Reurbanization Facilitation Program (RRFP) - Central Transit Corridor (including regional growth centres) provides Regional Council with the authority to purchase key properties in the CTC with the intent to prepare them to a point where they become more attractive to the development community for example, the program authorizes Regional Council to: purchase and hold lands; prepare lands (e.g. land assembly, site cleanup and associated studies, lot reconfiguration, planning preparations, demolition, clearing of land, grading, improvement to and construction of buildings, marketing and disposition of properties) criteria for identifying sites generally compare the potential for urbanization vs obstacles to development the RRCIP overlaps with local CIPs and works with area municipalities to identify sites and confirm to policy directions - Incentive Tool Name: Regional DC By-la Status: Effective August Duration/Expiry: durati Geography Description Criteria / Requirements KPIs Regional Redevelopment Charge Allowance - regionwide redevelopment allowances are given in recognition of the value of services previous provided to the site and are valid for up to 7 years from the date of issuance of a demolition permit may be entitled to a credit. is only applied against regional DCs not applicable to former residential uses and some former non-residential or mixed-use developments - Development Charge Reduction (Major Office) - regional urban growth centres provides a 50% discount for the portion of an office building that is the third floor and above located in an urban growth centre minimum of 3-storeys proposed development is greater than 20,000 sf (excluding podium portion of building) podium does not have residential uses a minimum of 75% of GFA making up the office portion of the building is dedicated to office space and associated facilities (e.g. reception, meeting rooms)
+Regional Municipa lity of Waterloo Incentive Tool Status: Effective August oo Reurbanization Community Improvement Plan (RRCIP) 1, 2019 on of by-law, subject to five-year review Geography Description Criteria / Requirements KPIs Regional Reurbanization Facilitation Program (RRFP) - Central Transit Corridor (including regional growth centres) - provides Regional Council with the authority to purchase key properties in the CTC with the intent to prepare them to a point where they become more attractive to the development community - for example, the program authorizes Regional Council to: purchase and hold lands; prepare lands (e.g. land assembly, site cleanup and associated studies, lot reconfiguration, planning preparations, demolition, clearing of land, grading, improvement to and construction of buildings, marketing and disposition of properties) - criteria for identifying sites generally compare the potential for urbanization vs obstacles to development - the RRCIP overlaps with local CIPs and works with area municipalities to identify sites and confirm to policy directions - Name: Regional DC By-la Status: Effective August Incentive Tool on of by-law, subject to five-year review Incentive Tool Criteria / Requirements KPIs Regional Redevelopment Charge Allowance Duration/Expiry: duration on of by-law, subject to five-year review Criteria / Requirements - not applicable to former residential uses and some former non-residential or mixed-use developments KPIs -

-City of Waterloo Incentive Tool Name: Uptown Waterlo Status: approved in 201 Duration/Expiry: progra Geography Description Criteria / Requirements KPIs Major Activity Grant - Uptown Waterloo provides grant for large reurbanization projects that create new space for office employment grant is equal to the portion or full amount of the property tax increase as the property is redevelopment and reassessed 80% to 100% of the potential grant is provided based on achievement density, designation of heritage resources and achievement of LEED certification or other sustainable design and construction standards - the project is over 5,000 sf - Minor Activity Grant provides grant for small reurbanization projects that create new office space for employment a minimum of \$25.00 psf is offered to maximum of \$20,000 per project, where minimum requirements are met.
-Up to \$400 psf or \$50,000 per project is provided where there are there is a designated heritage resource and achieves LEED certification or similar - for projects between 400 sf and 5,000 sf - Parking Exemption - reduced parking standards for office expansions provided where developer is unable to provide the on- site parking as required by the city's zoning bylaw - Study Grant provides grant for professional urban design studies and drawings, heritage feasibility studies and assessments provided as matched funding of up to \$3,000 per project - - Fee Grant provides a grant to offset planning and development fees, up to \$10,000 per project - for renovations and small expansions only - City of Kitchener , · Incentive Tool Name: Downtown CIP Status: Adopted Januar Duration/Expiry: y 20, 1997, amended March 31, 2014 Geography Description Criteria / Requirements KPIs Startup Landing Pads program - Downtown Kitchener helps start-up companies transition from accelerator programs, incubator facilities, and short-term lease space into more permanent locations assists property owners and tenants with the financing of interior leasehold improvements and/or accessibility improvements enables the city to repair, rehabilitate or improve buildings on land it holds or acquires, and to sell, lease or dispose of for 2nd storey properties and above the occupant, start-up company is endorsed by a program partner - any such buildings and land for the purpose of establishing start-up landing pads; Niagara Regio on Chronology o of Incentive Program ıs the Region w investment c environment The Niagara affected loca CIP" for empl provide the lo This approact Increment Ba lower-tiers si grants), as do incentives to The City of W area, and end opportunities revitalization Features achi rould work in partnership w limate f through such meas ally sustainable industrial b Gateway Economic Zone an I municipalities (Fort Erie, N loyment lands in the Gatew egislative basis and compre h has ensured consistency a ased Grant (TIBG) program ince each has opted to part bes the City of Welland (e.g. these targeted areas (e.g. /elland has established a Do courages uses in the Health s to improve the overall ima- and redevelopment of the ieved. e Regional Policy Plan in 2009, which first introduced the Niagara ith the Province, local municipalities and economic development ures improving appearance, infrastructure, and reducing the cost uildings. nd Centre CIP was prepared as the main tool for the Region and Ic liagara Falls, Thorold, Welland, Port Colborne) and other key stak ay Economic Zone, with the Region endorsing the "Master Gatew hensive policy framework for the provision of incentive programs amongst municipalities, but still has allowed local municipalities to are established in the Master Gateway CIP and applies only to mu cipate - plus the City of Niagara Falls provides addition financial i Planning Application Waivers).
-These complementary Economic capital improvement grants, site remediation and other improven wontown and Health and Wellness Cluster CIP to promote the rev and Wellness Cluster that strengthen Welland's health and welln age and sense of community within the Project Area.
-Several finar Project Area, notably including a development charge reduction agencies to develop a comprehensive funding strategy to c c of servicing industrial lands and exploring opportunities for ocal municipalities to achieve regional policy goals.
-In consu- eholders, Niagara Region led and coordinated the preparat vay Plan" and all local municipalities approving the final Eco s. o provide their own grants with partial funds from the Regi- unicipal property taxes - including the Regional portion, and ncentives to TIBG approved projects (e.g. application fee re Gateway CIPs are in addition to CIP for traditional downtow nents). ritalization of this area, and reinforce the Downtown as a m uses resources.
-The CIP includes a Public Realm Improvemen- ncial incentive programs designed to stimulate private sector reate an attractive r developing ltation with the five ion of this "Master Gateway nomic Gateway CIP to on.
-For example, a Tax d the local portion and bates and study fee yn areas, providing other ixed use, transit supportive at Plan which identifies or investment activity in the Pagional Municing , · · · · · · · · · · · · · · · · · · · eway Economic Zone and Centre CIP -• · , · · · · · · · · · · · · · · · · · · · eway Economic Zone and Centre CIP ry 2012 - - Name: The Niagara Gate Status: adopted Februa • - - .
-Name: The Niagara Gate Status: adopted Februa ry 2012 Criteria / Requirements KPIs ncentive Tool Name: The Niagara Gate Status: adopted Februa Duration/Expiry: effect y 2012 ve 2015, no expiry provided Criteria / Requirements - for projects proposing employment land uses and KPIs - more than \$36 million Regional Municipa Incentive Tool Tax Increment Based Grant Name: The Niagara Gate Status: adopted Februa Duration/Expiry: effecti Geography y 2012 ve 2015, no expiry provided Description - provides an incremental tax rate rebate of a percentage of the post-project values for a period of 5 or 10 years period for projects proposing employment land uses and businesses in the targeted sectors identified in the - more than \$36 million in relief awarded Incentive Tool Name: The Niagara Gate Status: adopted Februa Duration/Expiry: effecti Geography - entire CIP project y 2012 ve 2015, no expiry provided Description - provides an incremental tax rate rebate of a percentage of - for projects proposing employment land uses and - more than \$36 million area
+I T T T City of Waterloo Incentive Tool Name: Uptown Waterlo Status: approved in 201: Duration/Expiry: progra Geography Description Criteria / Requirements KPIs Major Activity Grant - Uptown Waterloo provides grant for large reurbanization projects that create new space for office employment grant is equal to the portion or full amount of the property tax increase as the property is redevelopment and reassessed 80% to 100% of the potential grant is provided based on achievement density, designation of heritage resources and achievement of LEED certification or other sustainable design and construction standards - the project is over 5,000 sf - Minor Activity Grant - provides grant for small reurbanization projects that create new office space for employment - a minimum of \$25.00 psf is offered to maximum of \$20,000 per project, where minimum requirements are met.
+Up to \$400 psf or \$50,000 per project is provided where there are there is a designated heritage resource and achieves LEED certification or similar - for projects between 400 sf and 5,000 sf - Parking Exemption - reduced parking standards for office expansions - provided where developer is unable to provide the on- site parking as required by the city's zoning bylaw - Study Grant - provides grant for professional urban design studies and drawings, heritage feasibility studies and assessments - provided as matched funding of up to \$3,000 per project - - Fee Grant - provides a grant to offset planning and development fees, up to \$10,000 per project - for renovations and small expansions only - City of Kitchener Incentive Tool Name: Downtown CIP Status: Adopted January Duration/Expiry: 20, 1997, amended March 31, 2014 Geography Description Criteria / Requirements KPIs Startup Landing Pads program - Downtown Kitchener - helps start-up companies transition from accelerator programs, incubator facilities, and short-term lease space into more permanent locations - assists property owners and tenants with the financing of interior leasehold improvements and/or accessibility improvements - enables the city to repair, rehabilitate or improve buildings on land it holds or acquires, and to sell, lease or dispose of for 2 nd storey properties and above the occupant, start-up company is endorsed by a program partner - any such buildings and land for the purpose of establishing start-up landing pads; i